Hello Visitor | Login history[] who?[] case studies[] services[] processes[] contact[] jobs[]

 Wanda the Web Developer

-http://d36vh9gkg2fzwi.cloudfront.net/assets/GsyE6f2MZA8jG9e9IIkLUg/iStock_000002847528XSmall160.jpg Wanda is used to designing web pages in tools like Dreamweaver.
+https://d36vh9gkg2fzwi.cloudfront.net/assets/GsyE6f2MZA8jG9e9IIkLUg/iStock_000002847528XSmall160.jpg Wanda is used to designing web pages in tools like Dreamweaver.
 At first, changing to the WebGUI content management system was a little frustrating since it was a different paradigm, but eventually, Wanda came to see the power.
 She could design the look and feel as "styles" that were applied across the site, setup new pages using a catalog of different layouts, and then allow users to create, edit and manage their own articles of content.
 Having prebuilt widgets for polls, surveys and calendars allowed quickly adding features without any custom coding.

 Brushing up on her CSS skills, Wanda soon finds that she can stop using table driven layout and get some great performance gains.
 The latest version of her organization's website is all CSS based -- it renders faster and more consistently across the various browsers.